fuzzylogicxx/fuzzylogic/posts/weekend-notes-18-10-24.md

 ---
 That was a productive and fun weekend.

-On Friday, Clair was meeting her mum and cousin in town so I ordered a Kebabish (fish tikka and mutter pilau rice – banging) and watched episode 4 of the _The Penguin_.
+On Friday, Clair was meeting her mum and cousin in town so this was my quiet night in.
+I settled down to watch episode 4 of the _The Penguin_ and ordered fish tikka from [Kebabish](https://www.kebabishgrill.co.uk/) – banging).

 ---